You are my everything!

 apart from you.”

-Those in our land who live wholly for you
+3 Those in the land who live wholly for you

 are asking for nothing but trouble.